 What Ueki Shikaichi, who went overseas at the age of 25 to become a professional skier, wants to say now

-He began his riding career at the age of 25, and has been riding with a single-minded focus for the past 10 years, aiming to become a rider who can compete overseas.
+Starting his riding career at the age of 25, he has dedicated himself wholeheartedly to becoming a rider who can compete internationally for nearly the past decade.

-Now that he is no longer considered young, he spoke of his experiences and mistakes in the hopes of supporting young, ambitious skiers.
+Now that he is no longer considered a young rider, he shared his experiences and mistakes, hoping to inspire ambitious young skiers.

 [Profile]

 Born in Chiba Prefecture in 1985.
-In search of exciting slopes, he continues to fly around the world, from North America to Japan, New Zealand and Europe, and continues to ski.
-In recent years, he has become particularly interested in climb and ride, which involves going deep into the mountains.
-He is passionate about the challenge of tackling bigger slopes.
-In parallel with his riding activities, he also serves as an organizer of the JAPAN FREERIDE OPEN (JFO) held in Hakuba Cortina, and is responsible for everything from planning to running the event.
-With the desire to establish the freeride culture he encountered in North America in Japan, he works from Canada to promote the domestic freeride scene.
+He travels the world, including North America, Japan, New Zealand, and Europe, in search of exciting slopes and continues to ride.
+In recent years, he has been particularly devoted to climb and ride, venturing deep into the mountains.
+He is passionate about challenging himself on bigger slopes.
+In parallel with his riding activities, he works as an organizer for the JAPAN FREERIDE OPEN (hereinafter JFO) held at Hakuba Cortina, handling everything from planning to operation.
+With the desire to take root the freeride culture he experienced in North America in Japan, he is working to liven up the domestic freeride scene from Canada.

 https://www.instagram.com/shikaichiueki/